chihaya123/SPECT-Myocardial-Perfusion-Image-Classification/README.md

 The knowledge-based model **exceeded the paper's reported accuracy** despite using only one of the five features (F5) described in the original work — indicating that the ratio of consecutive perfusion areas is the most discriminative single feature for detecting abnormalities.

-The DL model underperformed relative to the paper (76% vs 86%), which is consistent with the small training set (~127 images after the 66/17/17 split).
-The paper itself noted limited training data as the primary constraint on DL performance.
 ---

-## Repository Structure